bgporter/animator/README.md

 Additionally, a 'show breadcrumbs' checkbox controls the display of a point on the screen indicating the position of the last square on each frame of the animation&mdash;very helpful for visualizing how each of the curves actually behaves.

 ## Release History

+### 1.5.0 March 2022

+* Corrected bug in the Sinusoid animated value; start value returned when initial phase angle of the object was anything but zero was wrong.
+* Removed demo app code & build files into a separate repo (look for the `bgporter/frizDemo` repo).
+This repository now contains just the bare JUCE module for inclusion in a JCUE project.

 ### 1.4.0 November 3, 2021